Heroin Drug Defense Lawyers in St. Louis

 How We Can Help

 At The Hammer Law Firm, LLC, we understand the immediate and long-term complications that may arise from heroin drug charges, including the impact a criminal record could have on your housing, employment and other facets of your life.
-Our St. Louis drug crimes lawyers have over 30 years of criminal law experience and can provide a thorough defense against a wide variety of felony drug charges, including:
+Our St. Louis heroin offense lawyers have over 30 years of criminal law experience and can provide a thorough defense against a wide variety of felony drug charges, including:

 - Possession with intent to deliver